-9. PROPOSED RECOMMENDATIONS TO CABINET
+9. RECOMMENDATIONS TO CABINET

-- 9.1 It is proposed to recommend to Cabinet that they support the Greater Manchester Electric Vehicle Infrastructure Charging Strategy and request that officers work with TfGM and the schemes commercial partners to identify more sites in Stockport whilst acknowledging there is a financial impact if more spaces in Council owned carparks are changed to electric vehicle charging bays.
-Officers will also be requested to support the introduction of appropriate regulations to discourage people overstaying their time in these charging bays and also to ensure an appropriate balance of general parking provision is maintained. - 9.2 It is also recommended that the Council will seek to publicise the scheme via its website etc.
+Cabinet is requested to support the Greater Manchester Electric Vehicle Infrastructure Charging Strategy and request that officers work with TfGM and the schemes commercial partners to identify more sites in Stockport whilst acknowledging there is a financial impact if more spaces in Council owned carparks are changed to electric vehicle charging bays.
+Officers will also be requested to support the introduction of appropriate regulations to discourage people overstaying their time in these charging bays and also to ensure an appropriate balance of general parking provision is maintained.

+The Cabinet is also requested to ask that the Council seek to publicise the scheme via its website etc.